-The Rate Limiting/Broadcast link will display all the ports that are installed in the 7026 Series unit and will list the Broadcast Pass Rate Percentage for each port.
-Broadcast Pass Rate Percentage defaults to 3% on 10/100Mbs ports and 1% on 1000Mbs ports.
+The Rate Limiting/Broadcast link will display all the ports that are installed in the 710FX2 Series unit and will list the Broadcast Pass Rate Percentage for each port.
+Broadcast Pass Rate Percentage defaults to 3% on 10/100Mbs ports.
 A Modify button is provided to change these fields.